ocBruno/portfolio/README.md

 ☒ Fix up home page content and responsive design

+☒ Update test readme

-☐ Research react/next testing with jest and enzyme, define types of tests to be completed and update test readme
+☐ Research necessary topics react/next testing with jest, define types of tests to be completed

-☐ Add jest and create initial unit tests for ny api most shared page and index
+☐ Add jest and create initial tests for MostPopularArticles

 ☐ Improve Home page and News design